ms-iot/content/win10/samples/PowerShell.md

     You will need to reboot the device for the change to take effect.
 You can use the `shutdown` command as follows:

         [192.168.0.243]: PS C:\> shutdown /r /t 0

+    After you reboot, you may need to rerun this command in order to connect to your device using the new name:

+        PS C:\> Set-Item WSMan:\localhost\Client\TrustedHosts -Value <new-name>

 ###Commonly used utilities